 Release date: 26 Jun 2020

 Summer Pockets: Reflection Blue is an upgraded version of Key’s acclaimed 2018 hit, Summer Pockets.
-Releases such as this are quite common in Japan, and in the case of Key, the best comparison can be drawn with the original PC of Little Busters in 2007, and every new release of it after which added three new routes, one of which featured an entirely new character.
+Releases such as this are quite common in Japan, and in the case of Key, the best comparison can be drawn with the original PC version of Little Busters released in 2007, and the later versions (all the same thing relabelled when released on different platforms) which added three new routes, one of which featured an entirely new character.

 Reflection Blue follows in the same vein, adding the following new content:

 - New routes for Miki and Shizuku, who were side characters in the original release

 - A new route for Umi featuring her the way she is at the start of the game

 - A new route focusing on the new character Kamiyama Shiki, which involves the history of the island